-News Service) -- With election season fast approaching, the Department of Defense published a set of guidelines June 19, for military personnel detailing what's allowed and what's restricted when participating in political activities.
+WASHINGTON (Army News Service) — With election season fast approaching, the Department of Defense published a set of guidelines June 19, for military personnel detailing what’s allowed and what’s restricted when participating in political activities.

 The four-page DOD memorandum, signed by Deputy Secretary of Defense Ashton B. Carter, opens with an urging to service members to vote and exercise their civic ability.
 However, the document also cautions military personnel about how their public behavior could reflect positively or negatively on the military.

 “Generally, all service members are prohibited from acting in any manner that gives rise to the inference of approval or endorsement of candidates for political office by DOD or the U.S. military,” the memo stated.